CortexIntelligentAutomation/docs/content/en/docs/2025.3/getting-started/on-premise/add-configuration-portal-to-cortex/installation.md

 ### Set up User Access Control

+{{< alert color="warning" title="Important" >}}
+The {{% ctx %}} Configuration Portal should be viewed as a repository of sensitive information which will most likely contain usernames and passwords.
+Therefore consideration should be given to security when allocating access to the portal, it is advised that access is limited following the practice of least privilege.
+{{< /alert >}}

 On the Web Application Server:

 1. Open a `Windows PowerShell ISE` (x64) window as administrator.